buildbuddy-io/buildbuddy/website/blog/why-was-my-bazel-build-so-slow.md

 In this sample build, you can see that a lot of time and compute were spent during the analysis phase.
 You can hover over each event in the timing profile to get more information.

 ![](../static/img/blog/timing-profile-npm.webp)

+For example, we can see that a decent amount of time is spent on actions related to npm installation.

 ![](../static/img/blog/timing-profile-gazelle.webp)

-In this case, I can see that a decent chunk of time was spent on actions related to npm installation and setting up gazelle, for example.
+We also see a good number of actions related to setting up gazelle.

 You may also see actions labeled with `package creation` - which refers to pulling external dependencies specified in your WORKSPACE file - or `MerkleTree.build` - which refers to building the dependency graph.

-The more of these type actions you see, the more likely your build did not hit a warm Bazel instance and spent a lot of time in the analysis phase.
+The more actions of this type that you see, the more likely your build did not hit a warm Bazel instance and spent a lot of time in the analysis phase.
 To understand why, you may want to consider:

 - Has the analysis cache been initialized on your machine?
   - Even if you’re using a remote cache and remote execution, the analysis phase is run on the machine that kicked off the build - i.e. if you’re running a build on your laptop, the analysis phase is running on your laptop, regardless of where remote execution is occurring.
 Have you run a Bazel build for this repository on this machine yet?